andre-abadi/andre-abadi.github.io/_posts/2014-05-02-xbmc-downloader-1.md

 1. A sequence of characters (a [string](http://en.wikipedia.org/wiki/String_(computer_science))) 'prompts' the user for input.
 Examples include:

-	- `C:\Users\Microsoft>` in Microsoft Windows.
+  a. `C:\Users\Microsoft>` in Microsoft Windows.
-	- `TiBook:~/Desktop taylor$` in Apple's Mac OS.
+  b. `TiBook:~/Desktop taylor$` in Apple's Mac OS.
-	- `[12:59 daniel@arch ~ $` in Arch , a flavour of Linux.
+  c. `[12:59 daniel@arch ~ $` in Arch , a flavour of Linux.
-	- `sh-2.05b$' in Unix.
+  d. - `sh-2.05b$' in Unix.

 2. The user enters a command, followed by one or more [arguments](http://en.wikipedia.org/wiki/Command-line_interface#Arguments).
 For example:

-	- `ls -a` in Linux lists all files.
+  a. `ls -a` in Linux lists all files.
-	- `del Document1.doc' in Microsoft Windows deletes that file.
+  b. `del Document1.doc' in Microsoft Windows deletes that file.
-	- 'ping google.com' in UNIX or Linux pings Google.
+  c. 'ping google.com' in UNIX or Linux pings Google.

 3. The operating system executes the command and may or may not return text, depending on the command.

-	- Deleting a file may not return any text.
+  a.
+Deleting a file may not return any text.
-	- Deleting a protected file may return a confirmation prompt.
+  b.
+Deleting a protected file may return a confirmation prompt.
-	- Pinging Google may return information about the command.
+  c.
+Pinging Google may return information about the command.

 4. Once the operating system has completed the command and is ready for another, it will return the command prompt on a new line.
 From here you go back to step 1.